jhsuss/wealth-inequality/README.md

-# wealth-inequality
+# GEOWEALTH: The geography of wealth inequality in the US, 1960-2020

-GEOWEALTH: The geography of wealth inequality in the US, 1960-2020
+This repo contains code used to develop the GEOWEALTH dataset